 How best can we meet the challenge of being helpful/supportive to friends, co-workers and employees who may have experienced deep and lasting wounds from traumatic experiences?
 In fact, old emotional wounds can cause numbness, rage and anxiety and may be invisible to the rest of the world.
 For example, when 1st Sergeant Louis McShane received his honorable discharge from the U.S. Army in 1947 after World War II, he remembers throwing his duffel bag over his shoulder and walking out into sunshine after a handshake and hearing the words: “Go home and get a job.”
 Fifty years later, after his wife’s death, Louis broke down.
 He began to speak about the horrors he had heard and seen on the beaches of Normandy where he witnessed comrades impaled by bayonets and others drowning as they tried to swim to shore wearing ninety pounds of gear during the Allied Landing.
 “I don’t know how I made it back alive,” he repeated.
 “I always carried a kind of guilt.”
 For years, Louis kept the burden of what he had seen to himself.
 His employers, family and even his close friends knew only that he had been in the army and that he was a workaholic when he returned.
 No one except Louis knew that he woke most nights in a cold sweat.
 Working long hours was his way of coping with obsessive thoughts and nightmares.
 Direct experience with traumatizing events has the potential to evoke a lasting stress reaction.
 Besides war – motor vehicle accidents, plane crashes, nuclear meltdowns, child and spousal abuse, being a victim […]

-I’m very happy to my book in my hands after ten years in the making.
-It is available for pre-sale here on my website.
+I’m very happy to have my memoir in my hands after its long gestation.
+It’s available for pre-sale here on my website.
 Just go to the “Publications and Projects” button above.
-The official launch date is May 17, 2014.
-Stay tuned!!
+The official launch date is May 17, 2014 at Bank Square Books in Mystic.
+Reading and signing from 4 – 6pm.
+Refreshments to be served and a party to follow.

 My friend Martha from Oak Ridge, Tennessee has started to write about growing up in a town created by the efforts to build the atomic bomb.
 Oak Ridge was one of the areas dedicated to the Manhattan Project.
 Overnight, an entire town was built up in which every adult was somehow connected to the develop of, and the building of, the most lethal weapon the world had ever known.
 Martha’s father was a brilliant young scientist.
 Her mother was from the small sleepy town of Sugar Tree, TN.
 Today, Martha is an accomplished singer and songwriter and she is just beginning to tell her story in prose.
 She has come to the realization that the best you can do is to tell your story and hope that you can inspire and encourage others because of your journey.
 Here is the beginning of Martha’s story about the events that shaped her life and all of our lives from that time forward.
 Dogwood Daughter: 3 ANGELS PROJECT Postcards from the Secret City – In Search of my Atomic Childhood Recently, a new book titled The Girls of Atomic City, the Untold Story of the Women Who Helped Win World War II, by Denise Kiernan, was published.
 It’s been a best seller, not only here in Oak Ridge, but even landed on the New York Times bestseller list.
 Kiernan’s book features interviews with the now very old women who came to the Secret City, Oak Ridge, Tennessee, during WWII to work on the Manhattan Project.
 Little did they know, at the time, that they were working on an atomic bomb, the bomb that would ultimately be dropped on Hiroshima, Japan on August 6, 1945, ushering in […]